 - Given the high number of possible configurations, the spectral format is fixed for both GIRAFFE and UVES: no CCD binning, only one CCD readout speed in service mode and a possibility to use a fast readout mode in visitor mode only, no tuning of the wavelength, no change in resolving power are possible. - Since the day-time calibration procedure is rather long (up to several minutes/setup, especially in the bluest setups) only a limited number of setups may be allowed per night, both in service and visitor modes. - Screen flats in the blue are very time consuming and may not provide sufficient counts to flatfield the data well.
 Hence starting from P84, ARGUS settings HR1, HR2, HR3 and LR1 need to be observed in visitor mode only.
 This only affects Argus; all Medusa and IFU settings will continue to be observed in Service or Visitor mode. - The atmospheric effects depend on the wavelength of observation.
 The VLT pointing and guiding is made for a given wavelength.
-While it is possible in P2PP to specify two different observing wavelengths for the UVES and GIRAFFE fibres, the VLT will point and guide only to the GIRAFFE wavelength in this combined mode.
-This implies that the pointing will be correct, but if the airmass is changing drastically during the observations and the UVES and GIRAFFE wavelengths differ dramatically, then the UVES $\lambda$ is disregarded and the UVES fibres may loose a considerable amount of light.
+While it is possible in p2/P2PP to specify two different observing wavelengths for the UVES and GIRAFFE fibres, the VLT will point and guide only to the GIRAFFE wavelength in this combined mode.
+This implies that the pointing will be correct, but if the airmass is changing drastically during the observations and the UVES and GIRAFFE wavelengths differ dramatically, then the UVES λ is disregarded and the UVES fibres may loose a considerable amount of light.
 For the same reason, it is important that if the observer wishes to observe the same objects at different wavelengths, two OBs (and therefore two different fibre positionings) are made, repositioning the fibres for the correct wavelength.
 We finally note that in a combined observation, if the UVES part is more important, then the GIRAFFE configuration wavelength can be chosen to be close to the UVES wavelength e.g. H572.8 in the case of using UVES-580 nm.
-Of course, this would lead to entrance losses in the GIRAFFE part if the GIRAFFE observation wavelength is different from the above.
+Of course, this would lead to entrance losses in the GIRAFFE part if the GIRAFFE observation wavelength is different from the above. - In general, long (e.g. longer than 60 minutes for most declinations, see § 4.4) and/or repeated observations of the same objects are better split in several observations made with different plates.
+Since the geometry of the field will slightly change with time, it is anyway recommended to reposition the fibres after each observation.